By Audley specialist Gillian

 The Halekulani Hotel is set on Waikiki Beach, and every room and suite has a private lanai (balcony).
 As a guest, you gain free access to some of Oahu’s art and cultural venues.

-An island of two halves, Big Island’s eastern side is dominated by Hawaii Volcanoes National Park, home to some of the world’s most active volcanoes — including Kilauea.
+An island of two halves, the eastern side of the island of Hawai'i is dominated by Hawaii Volcanoes National Park, home to some of the world’s most active volcanoes — including Kilauea.
 The west, meanwhile, has a coastline made up of long stretches of pale-gold sand lapped by clear turquoise waters.

 I personally liked Hapuna Beach best, whose wide, soft sands are a designated state recreation area.
 Farther south is Kealakekua Bay, where Captain Cook was killed by islanders in 1779 — a large white monument marks the spot.